Venue & Accommodations

 History

 In Ancient Greece, the word Athenaeum referred to buildings dedicated to Athena, the goddess of wisdom, and in particular to a temple in Athens where poets, philosophers and orators gathered to read and discuss their work.
-Over the centuries the term has applied to numerous academies and learned societies.
+Over the centuries the term has applied to academies and learned societies.

 If you read this, thank you.
 You know Anna appreciates it.